Our range of detectors - Choose the solution that suits you best

 Radon is a so-called “inert” gas that is also radioactive.
 It emits ionising radiation.
 If people suffer excessive exposure to this radiation in their workplace or at home, it can lead to cell damage and therefore to cancer.
 Radon is responsible for up to 14% of all cases of lung cancer in the world.
 So measurements are crucial.

-Radon occurs naturally in the ground since it comes from uranium that decays.
-Buildings that have basements and that are otherwise in direct contact with the ground are most affected by radon.
+Radon occurs naturally in the soil since it comes from uranium that decays.
+Buildings that have basements and that are otherwise in direct contact with the soil are most affected by radon.

 You use detectors to measure radon